gharshitha1/To-Do-List/README.md

 # To-Do List Application

 ## Description
 The **To-Do List Application** is a task management tool designed to help users organize and track their tasks efficiently.
 Built using **HTML**, **CSS**, **JavaScript**, and **Local Storage**, this application provides a user-friendly interface with seamless functionality for managing daily tasks.
-The use of Local Storage ensures that tasks persist even after refreshing the page, making it a reliable and practical productivity tool.
+The use of Local Storage ensures that tasks persist even after refreshing the page, making it a reliable and practical productivity application.

 ---